Noroff-FEU-Assignments/cross-course-project-Inamarie84/README.md

 CSS
 JS

-used API calls to retrieve jackets and add content for displaying jackets and retrieving information from local storage to the viewproductdetails page
+used API calls to retrieve jackets and add content for displaying jackets and retrieving information from local storage to the product page